 Do investigate but don’t take it personally

 No one likes to feel rejected.
 Many hours of time, effort and investment is poured in to creating a website and updating website content – all with the aim of being viewed and read by website visitors.
-A “bounce” can feel like a personal rejection of the efforts of those updating and managing the website.
+A bounce can feel like a personal rejection of the efforts of those updating and managing the website.
 A high bounce rate can lead to a feeling of frustration and thoughts of “why do I bother?”.
-I encourage you to stick with it, follow the guidance above to analyse the bounce rate and review whether the 5 reasons for a high bounce rate could be impacting your site.
+I encourage you to stick with it, follow the guidance above and review whether the 5 reasons for a high bounce rate could be impacting your site.

 A final thought…for online retailers

 Are you an online retailer with high bounce rates?
 Remember there is little or no concept of “window shopping” on the web.
 A visitor to your site who bounces is akin to someone peering in the window of your shop.
 If you were running a traditional high street store what percentage of your window shoppers will open the door and come in?
 Naturally you would be delighted to see everyone looking in from outside to open the door and come in but this is unlikely to be the case.
 Make your shop window as attractive and relevant as possible, ensure you avoid the pitfalls described above, but don’t panic about high bounce rates!